 - Doctor Who: The Doctor generally avoids telling everyone that he's an alien time-traveler, although certain fortunate people do get to find out.
 He even has a psychic paper to help him avoid rousing suspicions when he investigates.

-- Ultra Seven, Ultraman Leo, Ultraman Eighty and Ultraman Mebius.
+- Ultra Seven, Ultraman Leo, Ultraman Eighty, Ultraman Mebius and Ultraman Orb feature the titular Ultras having human forms.

 - Four of the BBC's Look and Read educational series for children involve aliens coming to Earth.